Skip to Content

 Osaka gay district

-Doyama has long played host to countless entertainment hubs, and it currently has at least 100 bars targeted toward the LGBTQ community.
+Doyamacho has long played host to countless entertainment hubs, and it currently has at least 100 bars targeted toward the LGBTQ community.
 The only thing to look out for during a gay night out will be the bars themselves.
 While all the gay bars are incredibly open to foreigners and tourists, the majority do not employ English-speaking staff.
 It’s also worth noting that many bars stick to strict themes for their patrons like bears, businessmen, and younger guys.

-Overall, the vibe in Doyama is safe yet vibrant.
+Overall, the vibe in Doyamacho is safe yet vibrant.
 Whether you desire an intimate gay bar, a saucy sauna, or a lively club, you will feel right at home parading up and down these accepting streets.

 Explore Japan with a gay group by joining a gay tour by Out Adventures